 Dune Aloe, Coast Aloe, Strand Aloe

 Aloe thraskii is an unbranched, tree-like succulent up to 10 feet (3 m) tall.
 The leaves are U-shaped in cross section, pale olive-green with small, reddish-brown marginal teeth.
 They are recurved back to the trunk, sometimes even touching the skirt of old, dried leaves around the trunk.
 This winter-blooming species has flowers on a well-branched inflorescence that can produce 15 to 25 upright, broadly-cylindrical, erect racemes with yellow flowers that have orange anthers, giving the flower a bicolored look.
 Younger plants may only produce a single inflorescence, while older ones can produce multiples.
-Aloe thraskii is closely related to Aloe excelsa and Aloe rupestris but is distinguished from both by its strongly recurved leaves.
+This succulent is closely related to Aloe excelsa and Aloe rupestris but is distinguished from both by its strongly recurved leaves.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).